 “Declare your sins to one another, and pray for one another, that you may find healing.” —James 5:16

-How can we obey Jesus' command to publicly confess our sins without disobeying other commands of Jesus?
-Paul spoke of forgiving as a representative of the Church (2 Cor 2:10).
-By confessing our sins to a representative of the Church and of the Lord (see Jn 20:23), we can confess our sins publicly, avoid giving scandal, and receive the special healing which usually accompanies public confession.
+How can we obey Jesus’ command to publicly confess our sins without disobeying other commands of Jesus?
+St. Paul spoke of forgiving as a representative of the Church (2 Cor 2:10).
+By confessing our sins to a representative of the Church and of the Lord (see Jn 20:21-23; see also Catechism of the Catholic Church, 1455-1456), we can confess our sins publicly, avoid giving scandal, and receive the special healing which usually accompanies public confession.

-Go to the sacrament of Confession.
+Go to the sacrament of Reconciliation to confess your sins.
 Obey Jesus.
 Be forgiven and healed.

 Prayer: Father, may I treasure Confession so much that I celebrate this sacrament monthly or more frequently.